jakerb/PHP-Multilang/README.md

 Instead of defining each variable in the view, simply use the "render" and put all of your translations in curly braces (see demo).

+N.B: render is in beta and is currently glitchy and not working as desired on some pages.

 ##Why did I make this?